 If you're following a strict vegan diet, feel free to use maple syrup.

 - 5 Ingredient Chocolate Hazelnut Bites

 - No-bake Almond Butter Bars with Salted Chocolate

 - Peanut Butter Sesame Balls

-- 5 tbsp Naturacentric Rose Cardamom Honey divided
+- 5 tablespoon Naturacentric Rose Cardamom Honey divided

 - 8 Deglet Noor (most common) Dates

 - 1 cup cashews